-It’s the same for sales pages.
+The process of developing a sales page is much the same.
 While you’re concentrating on making sure all the buttons work, you’re probably taking your eye off fundamental things like sales page headings and intuitive design features.

 Here are a few mistakes you might be making on your sales page and some suggestions for how to fix them.

-1. You’re treating headlines like that person at a party you don’t to talk to
+1. You’re treating headlines like that person at a party you don’t talk to